-Miracle Mile: The fishing has been fair to good at the Mile.
-Try Scuds, Midges, Rock Worms, and Leeches for Flies.
+Miracle Mile: The fishing has been good to very good at the Mile.
+Try Scuds, Midges, Rock Worms, Golden Stone nymphs, Leeches, BWO, and Caddis for Flies.
 Spoons and inline spinners in silver or gold will produce fish as well.
-Current river flows: 500 cfs.
+Current river flows: 2900 cfs.

-Grey Reef: Fishing has been good to very good.
-Flies to try include: Scuds, Leeches, Rock Worms, and Midges.
+Grey Reef: Fishing has been very good to excellent.
+Flies to try include: Scuds, Eggs, Leeches, Rock Worms, BWO’s, Caddis, and Midges.
 Spoons and spinners have been working too.
-Current river flows: 500 cfs.
+Current river flows: 800 cfs.

-Sechrist to Casper: Fishing has been fair to good.
-Try Rock Worms, Leeches, and Scuds.
+Sechrist to Casper: Fishing has been slow to fair.
+The water below Bates Creek is still a little muddy with run off.
+Try Eggs, Rock Worms, Leeches, and Scuds.
 Trout will also take a spoon, inline spinner, or a night crawler on the drift too.
-Current river flows: 500 cfs.
-Due to current weather, some sections of the river may be frozen, and it is not recommended to walk on.
-Please use caution.
+Current river flows: 800 cfs.

 Upcoming Fishing Events in Casper